techone --service=erp-integration

 - Parallel operation for 1–3 months

-- Complete data migration including history
+- Data migration including history

 - Gradual modernization module by module